Evann Guessand: Return to Nice

-Nantes
+Loan to Nantes

 On 12 July 2022, Guessand joined Ligue 1 club Nantes on a season-long loan.
+He made his debut for the club in the 2022 Trophée des Champions on 31 July, where they were beaten 4–0 by Paris Saint-Germain.

 He scored his first goal for the club in a 3–1 league win over Toulouse on 28 August.
 On 8 September, on his UEFA Europa League debut, Guessand scored the winning goal for Nantes in the final minutes of a 2–1 home victory over Olympiacos.

+Guessand ended 2022–23 as a runner-up in the Coupe de France for the second consecutive season.
+He was an unused substitute in the 2023 Coupe de France final on 29 April, where Nantes were beaten 5–1 by Toulouse.